oss-slu/oss-slu.github.io/docs/projects/mithridatium/about.md

 ## Overview

-Mithraditium is a set of tools that translates research on detecting and prevention of AI poisoning attacks into practical software solutions.
+Mithridatium is a set of tools that translates research on detecting and prevention of AI poisoning attacks into practical software solutions.

 <!-- Screenshot -->
 <!-- Clear description; 1-2 paragraphs -->